 You’re now in the part of the flight which is the most dangerous, when you have to fly absolutely straight and level.
-He’s got the targets, and you can see the Mosquitos [the de Havilland DH.
-98 Mosquito, a British multi-role combat aircraft] ahead of the pathfinders [target marking squadrons in the RAF Bomber Command].
+He’s got the targets, and you can see the [de Havilland DH 98] Mosquitos [British multi-role combat aircraft] ahead of the pathfinders [target-marking bombers in RAF Bomber Command].
 They’ve been dropping their flares.
-You know the colour of a flare, you’re looking for, in our case it was a green... you see a green flare.
-And then the bomb aimer starts to say okay, I have it.
+You know the colour of a flare, you’re looking for, in our case it was a green... you see the green flares.
+And then the bomb aimer starts to say, “Okay, I have it.
 Straight and level, hold your heading, hold your heading, steady, steady.
 You’re drifting a little bit right, left, left, left, slightly left, steady, steady.
-Right just a little, steady, steady, steady.
-And then he says “Bombs gone”.
-And he doesn’t have to say that, because when you drop 12,000 pounds then the aircraft goes like that.
-It gains three, 400 feet.
-But you’ve got to hold it straight, and keep the wings level.
-Because the camera is now recording that the bombs are going down.
+Right just a little, steady, steady, steady.”
+And then he says, “Bombs gone.”
+And he doesn’t have to say that, because when you drop 12,000 pounds, the aircraft goes like that!
+It gains three, four hundred feet.
+But you’ve got to hold it straight, and keep the wings level, because the camera is now recording that the bombs are going down.
 And they want to record that the bombs hit the proper area.
 The target.

-The rear gunner at this time chooses to tell me in his Glasgow accent, he said hey Skip, you can tell these four thousand cookies [a nickname for 4000lb bombs] a lot different from a 500 pounder.
-You can tell them.
-500 pounders look like hiccups.
-And you can see other aircraft around you, and the whole sky is ablaze with searchlights and Ack-Ack fire [anti-aircraft fire], clouds of smoke and explosions.
+The rear gunner at this time chooses to tell me in his Glasgow accent, he said “Hey Skip, you can tell these four thousand cookies [a nickname for 4,000 lb bombs] a lot different from a 500-pounder.
+You can tell them, the 500-pounders look like hiccups.”
+And you can see other aircraft around you and the whole sky is ablaze with searchlights and Ack-Ack fire [anti-aircraft fire], clouds of smoke and explosions.
 And you wonder how in the hell they’re missing.
 They’re coming straight at you.
 And then they disappear to one side or behind you.
 Explode above you or below you.
 And at that point, once the two minutes and that is over.
-And... said okay, bomb doors closed.
+And, said okay, bomb doors closed.
 I know I’m free to do what I want.
 I do a dive and a turn.
 I’m getting out of that area as fast as I can.

-And there’s four or 5,000 feet, build the speed up.
+And there’s four or five thousand feet, build the speed up.
 And by this time the starboard engine, has stopped wind-milling, its run out of oil and it’s frozen.
 It’s not... wind-milling anymore; it’s not creating anymore drag.
 So the speed builds up a little bit from there.
 But I’m now diving, and I’m going at maximum speed.
 And I’m turning to get away from the area where the bombs are coming from up above.
-You don’t want to get hit by your own friends’ bombs.
+You don’t want to bumble that and get hit by your own friends’ bombs.

-And the clouds are starting to break up again.
+And, the clouds are starting to break up again.
 So we’re going in and out of cloud.
-And Sergeant Giles in the mid-upper turret shouts “Enemy fighter, nine o’clock”.
-Oh, geez.
+And, Sergeant Giles in the mid-upper turret shouts, “Enemy fighter, nine o’clock!”
+Oh, geez, which way?
 All I can do really is gain height.
 Try and get out of it that way.
-And then it turned into a war zone.
-We’re caught, we were hit several times with canon fire.
+And then I turned into a war zone.
+We’re corkscrewing, we’re getting hit several times with cannon fire.
 The rear turret is working like mad.
 He’s firing away.
 Nobody in the front could fire, because the front guns are never used.
 Nobody attacks you from the front.
-So we are corkscrewing like mad.
+So we’re corkscrewing like mad.

-Now the Junker-88 by this time was a twin engine night fighter [a German twin-engine multi-role combat aircraft].
+Now the Junkers 88 [German multi-role combat aircraft] by this time was a twin-engine night fighter.
 Used as a light bomber or sometimes as a night fighter.
-And they’d also fit in a canon and pointing up an angle, about 45 degrees or so.
-So he could sit behind and below and strafe us with his canon.
+And they’d also fitted a cannon, pointing up at an angle, about 45 degrees or so.
+So he could sit behind and below and strafe us with cannon.
 So I immediately headed for cloud.
 I dived down into more cloud.
-Now trying to fly in clouds without proper instruments is not easy.
-If you are level, the air speed works it out anyway, would know if the nose goes down the air speed would start to build up a little bit.
+Now trying to fly in cloud without proper instruments is not easy.
+If you are level, the air speed works it out anyway, would know if the nose goes down, the air speed would start to build up a little bit.
 But your nose is already down.
 If you pull the nose up, it takes a while before the air speed would decrease.
 So you could wind up doing this trying to stay level, just looking at your air speed indicator.

 Your altimeter is slow to register air loss.
 You can lose 100 feet before it’s really showing you’re going down.
 And vice versa the other way.
 Your directional gyro is gone.
-And if you’re not level your magnetic compass weighs around, it’s telling lies all the time.
+And if you’re not level, your magnetic compass weighs around, it’s telling lies all the time.
 But the navigator, he has some instruments there; he can tell.
-So he is telling me if I’m getting anywhere near angles or bank which I shouldn’t be.
+So he’s telling me if I’m getting anywhere near angles to bank, or anything like that which I shouldn’t be.
 And I’m flying on my own experience.
 And you’re just trying to stay level.

-So we managed to soldier on like that-, well luckily because the Junker-88 that was there didn’t see us anymore.
+So we managed to soldier on like that, we’re lucky because the Junkers 88 – if it was there - didn’t see us anymore.
 We’re now getting closer and closer to the coastline.
 I’m willing the aircraft forward.
-You can actually see the ground and the bomb aimer is using a map.
+You can actually see the ground and the bomb aimer now is using a map.
 The wireless operator’s no use because his set has also been damaged.
 The navigator is going by what he can on air space and direction and clock.
 And we’re lucky.
 We can pinpoint where we are when we cross the coast and we head to North Sea.
 We make it across to England.
 And we can pick up where we are in England, so we take a proper heading back for a course.
-And I’m ready to land at any air field at all.
+And I’m ready to land at any airfield at all.
 The first one I can see.

-Every air field had what they call a pundit a few miles from the field.
+Every airfield had what they call a pundit, a few miles from the field.
 And it was a big...
-It was like a trailer and pump out two letters, AK for instance, LR, to identify the air field.
-But it wouldn’t be on the air field.
-You knew if you were over that pundit, if you steered a certain heading you’d be over the air field in a matter of a couple of minutes.
-So obviously I saw this pundit flashing away, and it was our pundit.
-And somebody must’ve just been ahead of me and requested it-, so he had steered for base.
-So I flew over and I steered for base, I dropped down to 1,000 feet.
-And I told everybody, okay, we’re visual, we can see.
-The radio operator’s got his Very [flare] pistol ready.
+It was like a trailer and pump out two letters, AK for instance, LR, to identify the airfield.
+But it wouldn’t be on the airfield.
+You knew if you were over that pundit, if you steered a certain heading you’d be over the airfield in a matter of a couple of minutes.
+So, obviously I saw this pundit flashing away, and it was our pundit.
+And somebody must’ve just been ahead of me and requested it, so he had steered for base.
+So I flew over and I steered for base, I dropped down to a thousand feet.
+And I told everybody, “Okay, we’re visual, we can see.”
+The radio operator’s got his Very [flare] Pistol ready.
 And when we get close to base he fired off a two-signal cartridge with two flares in it, two signals.
 Proper time of the day, the air.
 And when we are identified as friendly they put the... the runway lights on.
 I came round and we’re landed, and the navigator was calling the speed out for me on the way down.
 The flight engineer was handling the throttles and the flaps.
 And I’m just handling the controls.
 We made a beautiful landing; a graceful landing.
 We were back home.

 We taxied into dispersal, shut our main [engine] down.
 I told the boys to do what they usually do; they got out all the gear, wait for a truck to come around and pick it up.
-And I always walked across the air field.
+And I always walked across the airfield.
 That was my way of slowing down to the normal pace of being back on the ground again.
 Then we attended a debriefing, had a breakfast, with a real egg.
 A real egg.
 Then went to bed.